oidoid/nature-elsewhere/readme.md

 ### Scaling

-It took me way too long to figure this out but only integer scaling with a minimum size works the way I wanted.
+Integer scaling with a minimum size seems to work best.

+- Maximum integer scaling to the minimum dimension (width or height) can leave large empty areas.
+For example, these might be rendered as vacant black bars on the left and right.
 - Noninteger scaling produces odd pixels that are inconsistently sized.
 This is especially noticeable for such large, low-resolution virtual pixels.
-Either they're slightly larger than their neighbors or, if I recall correctly, missing.
+Either they're slightly larger than their neighbors, missing, or rendered incorrectly (e.g., black or glitchy) due to integer assumptions elsewhere.
 - Given an ideal viewport size, integer scaling usually generates an image that's either too large or too small.
-I found that picking the maximum integer scale that shows a minimum viewport size works well.
-The result is either a viewport that is scaled to exactly the document size or the next size smaller.
+Picking the maximum integer scale that shows a minimum viewport size works well.
+The result is either a viewport that is scaled exactly to the document size or the next size larger.
   In the (frequent) latter case, the result is simply to show larger viewport than ideal.
 If different minimum viewport sizes are used, the scaling may vary which means that pixels will vary in size between levels.
-I think this works visually.
+This is a compromise but seems to work visually.
 Even with integral scaling, both dimensions (which are likely disproportionate) must be considered and rounding up must be performed.
 Otherwise, strange and often subtle visual artifacts will creep in.

 The scaling transformation can be done in a number of ways.
-I think the best is probably to change the canvas and viewport size to match the document every frame, and then do all the scaling in WebGL.
+The best approach may be to change the canvas and viewport size to match the document every frame, and then do all the scaling in WebGL.
 This keeps all the math as a projection in WebGL which keeps things much simpler than diving into the world of CSS.
+Note also that the width and height Canvas attributes are changed, not the style width and height properties.
+The latter is a scaling operation.

 Listening for window size events asynchronously seems to be a common pitfall as well, which I stumbled into while working with Phaser.